MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 If you haven’t set up the default printer, the Setup Named Printers window will open along with the Microsoft Windows Print Setup window.
 The default printer is used if there is not a printer specified for the report or company.
-See *Setting up printers for a workstation* on page 13 for more information about setting up the default printer.
+See *[Setting up printers for a workstation](#setting-up-printers-for-a-workstation) for more information about setting up the default printer.

 ### Chapter 2: Printers